The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to Banach spaces: Khinchin--Kahane inequality and L evy inequality for abelian metric groups

 \begin{remark} We will denote the unique metric monoid containing a given metric semigroup $\G$ by $\G' := \G \cup \{ 1' \}$.
 Note that the idempotent $1'$ may already be in $\G$, in which case $\G = \G'$.
 One consequence of Corollary~\ref{Cstrict} is that instead of working with metric semigroups, one can use the associated monoid $\G'$ instead.
 (In other words, the (non)existence of the identity is not an issue in such cases.)
 This helps simplify other calculations.
-For instance, what would be a lengthy, inductive computation now becomes much simpler: for non-negative integers $k,l$, and $z_0, z_1, \dots, z_{k+l} \in \G$, the triangle inequality~\eqref{Etriangle} implies:
+For instance, what would usually be a lengthy, inductive computation now becomes much simpler: by the triangle inequality~\eqref{Etriangle}, for all $k,l \geqslant 0$,

 \end{remark}